-QUESTIONS 16-19: Share cropping is a system of sharing the produce of a farm between the landlord-farmer and the tenant-farmer for a period of time.
-For instance in Ghana we have the 'abunu'and 'abusa'.
-With the 'abunu' system, the landlord-farmer and the tenant farmer share the produce of the farm equally while with the 'Abusa' system the tenant farmer is entitled to one part and the landlord-farmer two parts of the produce.
+QUESTIONS 16-19: Share cropping is a system of sharing the produce of a farm between the landlord-farmer and the tenant farmer for a period of time.
+For instance, in Ghana we have the 'abunu' and 'abusa'.
+With the 'abunu' system, the landlord-farmer and the tenant farmer share the produce of the farm equally while with the

+'Abusa' system the tenant farmer is entitled to one part and the landlord-farmer two parts of the produce.
 Another variation of the 'abusa' involves both the tenant farmer and the landlord-farmer each taking one part of the produce (in money value).
 The third part is used in maintaining or developing the land or farm.
-The proportion received by the household is to be entered in percentages (%) eg. 1/2=50%, 1/3=33%, 1/4=25%, 1/5=20%.
+The proportion received by the household is to be entered in percentages (%) e.g. 1/2=50%, 1/3=33%, 1/4=25%, 1/5=20%.

-LIVESTOCK:
+LIVESTOCK/FISHING:

 QUESTIONS 20-31.
-Concern livestock owned which fall within the list given in the questionnaire.
+Concern livestock owned or fish/crab caught.
+The list of livestock is given in the questionnaire.
 Draught animals refer to animals used for the pulling of loads.
 These include bullocks used for ploughing.
 Such bullocks must therefore be excluded from the number of cattle owned by the household to avoid duplication between "draught animals" and "cattle".
+NOTE that the units for questions 22, 25 and 28 for fishing are listed on the right side of the page.